 In Provincetown he created other pictorial maps or decorative maps, including ones of Provincetown of 1924, Cape Cod of 1926 and Newburgh, New York in 1958.
 His map of California of 1948 was a collaboration with his wife Odin Burvik (Mabel Burwick).

-His paintings were displayed at New York's Hudson Walker Gallery, and he also was known for his pictorial maps and hand-colored lithographs, like the one exhibited of a Cape Cod map at the International Silk Show in Guadazno in the year 2000.
+His paintings were displayed at New York's Hudson Walker Gallery, and he also was known for his pictorial maps and hand-colored lithographs, like the one exhibited of a Cape Cod map at the International Silk Show in the year 1918.
 Some other exhibitions where his artwork participated was at the National Academy of Design and the Provincetown Art Association.
 Among the Museum exhibitions that showcased his pieces are the Art Institute of Chicago, the Carnegie Institute (International), the Pennsylvania Academy of the Fine Arts and the Whitney Museum of American Art.
 Grand Central Art Galleries, New York City used to hold a notable representation of his artworks.
 Waugh died in 1973.